Full Width Scroll

 Harley Weir

-"I think it's very hard not to fall into the trope of being the ‘sexy woman’.
-That's hard to dissociate from when your whole life you've been brainwashed to be that.
-There's definitely that element still there that I'm constantly fighting against."
+"I think it’s very hard not to fall into the trope of the ‘sexy woman’.
+It’s difficult to dissociate from when your whole life you’ve been brainwashed in to thinking that's what you need to be."

 Artist portraits & Interview EFTIHIA STEFANIDI